Glossary

 - Depth buffer: a buffer that stores the depth of fragments.

-- Directional lighting: lighting that comes uniformly from one direction.
+- Diffuse lighting: lighting that comes uniformly from one direction.

 - Dot limit: the cosine of a limit.

-- Drawing buffer: the color buffer that contains the fragments that are rasterized to the rendering context.
+- Draw buffer: the color buffer that contains the fragments that are rendered to the canvas.

 E